Sujithac07/auto-annotated-portfolio/content/pages/index.md

     variant: variant-a
     title: About me
     text: >+
-      I am Sujith A C, a third-year Computer Science student at The Apollo University, specializing in Artificial Intelligence and Data Science with a GPA of 9.2.
-Proficient in Python, Java, R, SQL, and C, I have developed a bank management server using Java Swings and a database management system with MySQL.
+      I am Sujith A C, currently pursuing my Bachelor's degree in Computer Science and Engineering with a focus on Artificial Intelligence and Data Science at The Apollo University, Chittoor, Andhra Pradesh.
+Throughout my academic journey, I've maintained a GPA of 9.2 and actively participated in various technical and extracurricular activities.

+      My technical skills include proficiency in Python, Java, R, SQL, and C. I have hands-on experience in developing a bank management server using Java Swings and designing a robust database management system with MySQL.
-      During my internship at Unified Mentor, I built machine learning models and created data visualizations using Tableau and Power BI.
+      During my internship at Unified Mentor, I enhanced my skills in machine learning and data visualization, utilizing tools like Tableau and Power BI to create impactful insights.

-      In addition to my technical skills, I have strong abilities in time management, problem-solving, teamwork, and adaptability.
-I am fluent in Telugu, English, and have a basic understanding of Hindi.
+      Apart from technical skills, I possess strong interpersonal skills such as time management, problem-solving, teamwork, and adaptability.
+Fluent in Telugu and English, with a basic understanding of Hindi, I am eager to contribute my skills and knowledge to meaningful projects in the tech industry.

-      Let's connect and explore opportunities to innovate together!
+      Let's connect and explore opportunities to innovate and create together!